 The second day is worse as the men throw their only way of making a living overboard.
 You see, this was a cargo ship and the crew received a part of the profits when the cargo was delivered.
 In this case, no delivery means no profits and no income.

-On the third day, they threw the ship's tackle overboard with their own hands.
-When neither sun nor stars appeared for many days and the storm continued raging, we finally gave up all hope of being saved.
+and the third day, they threw the ship's sailing equipment overboard with their own hands.
+For many days neither the sun nor the stars appeared, while the storm continued to rage, until gradually all hope of survival vanished.

 Finally, they gave up all hope and realized that they were at the mercy of others.
 It is much the same for us as we often try all kinds of things on our own instead of simply trusting in the finished work of Jesus on the cross.
 When we finally are at the end of our abilities and still have no hope, that is when we can see the true hope which can only be found in Jesus.

-After the men had gone a long time without food, Paul stood up before them and said: 'Men, you should have taken my advice not to sail from Crete; then you would have spared yourselves this damage and loss.
-But now I urge you to keep up your courage, because not one of you will be lost; only the ship will be destroyed.'
+It was then, when they had gone a long time without eating, that Sha'ul stood up in front of them and said, "You should have listened to me and not set out from Crete; if you had, you would have escaped this disastrous loss.
+But now, my advice to you is to take heart; because not one of you will lose his life - only the ship will be lost.

 At the darkest point when the crew thought that they were even going to lose their lives, Paul encourages them.
 First, he reminds them that, if they had listened to God speaking through him, they would not be in their current mess.
 Then, he encourages them by telling them that not a single man would lose his life in this storm.